apache/echarts-doc/en/option/partial/mark-line.md

 mark line of the chart.

 ##${prefix} symbol(string|Array)
-Marking the ends of the tag type, it can be one array referring to both ends respectively or in a unified way, specific format can refer to (~series-${seriesType}.markLine.data.0.symbol)。
+Marking the ends of the tag type, it can be one array referring to both ends respectively or in a unified way, specific format can refer to (~series-${seriesType}.markLine.data.0.symbol).
 ##${prefix} symbolSize(number|Array)
 Marking the ends of the tag size, it can be one array referring to both ends respectively or in a unified way.

-**Attention：** In here, you can not assign height and width through array like the usual symbolSize.
+**Attention: ** In here, you can not assign height and width through array like the usual symbolSize.

 ##${prefix} precision(number) = 2
 Numerical precison of marking line is useful when presenting average value line.